Krussbon/GAPT_Library/README.md

 # 🛠 Tech Stack

-Frontend: HTML, CSS, JavaScript

-Backend: Python
+ Frontend: HTML + CSS + JavaScript (with Bootstrap for styling and AOS for animations)

+ Backend: Python (with Flask).
+Flask handles routing, session management, user authentication, and database logic.

-Database: PostgreSQL (managed with pgAdmin)
+ Database: PostgreSQL (managed via psycopg2 for raw SQL queries and SQLAlchemy ORM for model-based interactions)

+ Tools & Environment:

-IDE: Visual Studio Code
+• Visual Studio Code (with extensions for Python, HTML, and PostgreSQL)

+• GitHub for version control

+• dotenv for managing environment variables securely

+• bcrypt for password hashing and secure authentication

+• Werkzeug for secure URL routing and request handling

+• Jinja2 for dynamic HTML templating

 # 🎯 Key Features